 1. Cuddles and Snuggles:

-My boys are both pretty affectionate little guys, and they both love cuddles and snuggles.
+My boys are all pretty affectionate little guys, and they love cuddles and snuggles.
 Whether it’s climbing into bed with Mommy and Daddy on Saturday morning (so much sweeter when they wait until after 8am!), or just scooting up really closely to us on the couch, our boys are cuddlers.
 They want to be with us.

 Josiah likes to sit beside me as I’m typing or editing pictures, laying his little hand on my lower arm and his head against my upper arm, and just watch me.
 Elijah’s tall enough now that he can almost rest his head on my shoulder.
 Even the most frustrating days can be softened when they are being sweet and tender like that.